 I took a late summer evening drive to Spillimacheen to photograph some of the active weather in the area.
 The sun was shining in Radium but as I arrived in Spilli a dark ominous active storm cell filled the valley.
 The wind was blowing hard enough to make the wires sing and small whitecaps were breaking across the wetlands.
-Rain drops were hitting the lens but not from overhead, they were coming from beyond the far side of the pond.
-The flanks of the Rockies were barely visible through the mist and rain and the peaks were enveloped in thick storm cloud.
+Raindrops were hitting the lens but not from overhead, they were coming from beyond the far side of the pond.
+The flanks of the Rockies were barely visible through the mist and rain and the peaks were enveloped in thick storm clouds.

 And then it simply dissipated, as I watched, the sky lightened and then broke and the light of the setting sun shone through, heralded by the calls of Canada Geese across the water.
-Tranquility once again reigned over the wetlands.
+Tranquillity once again reigned over the wetlands.